 3.16.4 In the event the County terminates the Contract in whole or in part for the Contractor's default, the County may procure replacement services from a third party or by County's employees upon such terms and in such manner as the County deems appropriate.
-The Contractor shall be liable to the County for any excess costs arising from the use of replacement services.
-Excess costs shall consist of those costs incurred by the County in procuring replacement services, which exceed the costs the County would have been obligated to pay the Contractor for the services in auestion.
+The Contractor shall be liable to the County for any excess costs arising from the use of Excess costs shall replacement services. consist of those costs incurred by the County in procuring replacement services, which exceed the costs the County would have been obligated to pay the Contractor for the services in question.
 The Contractor shall continue performance of any part of the Contract work not terminated.